RohanShukla23/cifar10-classifier/README.md

 ## 📜 License
 MIT License - see [LICENSE](LICENSE) for details.
-*Go wild, but credit me if you reuse this code!*
+*credit me if you reuse this code please*

 ---

 ## 🙏 Acknowledgments
 - CIFAR-10 dataset by Alex Krizhevsky
 - PyTorch community for amazing tutorials
-- Coffee, for keeping me awake through debugging
+- my coffee machine :)

 ---